Overview on a Becoming a Professional Hair Stylist

 How Much Does a Hair Stylist Earn?

 Like many industries, a hair stylist’s salary ranges based on their experience, skills, location, client base and training.
 In the hair industry, it is possible to have several qualifications within the field hairdressing to makeup to hair removal services and everything in between.
 Generally, the more qualifications you have, the more opportunity for higher income you have.
-For an average hair stylist, the Bureau of Labor Statistics 2017 found that most of those within this professional field earned on average $30,000 per year.
+For an average hair stylist, the Bureau of Labor Statistics found that most within this professional field earned on average $30,000 per year.